 Fair salary and competitive rewards and benefits are incredibly important, and nobody is here to suggest otherwise.
 They are, however, a hygiene factor.
 Hopefully, no employer is of the opinion that you don’t have to pay your people well or deliver great benefits.
 Employers are, however, making the mistake that this is all you need to give your employees in order to deliver an exceptional working experience, and prove yourself an employer of choice.
 And that, therefore, ‘throwing more money at’ your people will improve engagement, which is absolutely not the case.

-Benefex’s Insight and Engagement Director, Simon Andrew, has found in his research that what motivates us – 83% of us anyway – is the need to be appreciated.
+At Benefex, our research has identified that what motivates us – 83% of us anyway – is the need to be appreciated.
 “A ‘thank you’ can deliver a feeling of self-worth and more.
 It can double the chance of us helping out a colleague again.
 It can reduce depression and improve other areas of mental and physical health.
 It can bring benefits to all who witness it.”

 The proof: social psychology and recognition

 As employees, we expect to be paid and rewarded fairly for doing our job.
 But the times when we go above and beyond?
 That’s when employers have a real opportunity to shine and deliver a great experience in return, just by saying ‘thank you’.
 So, we’ve identified a good starting point for employers: build experiences based on employee behaviour rather than expect employees to behave differently inside and outside of work.
+This helps us to instil a feeling of psychological safety at work.
 So, what are these behaviours?
 We need look no further than the popularity of Netflix, Spotify, Deliveroo and Airbnb to see that experience, access and convenience are valued higher than ownership; a trend which is manifesting itself in our work lives.

 Globally, £62bn is spent (we could even say wasted) every year on recognition programmes which go against this trend.
 87% of them centre around length-of-service.
 In our current, social media-rich society, we crave acknowledgement of a job well done from Day One, not Year Five.
 And we crave it as it happens, not during the next quarterly window when our performance or engagement levels may have changed.